How Parametric Insurance Helps Risk Managers Take Control of Risk

-Many organizations express frustration with traditional insurance solutions from two standpoints.
-When insured events occur, the insurance recovery process can take a long time.
-On top of this, the recovery may only cover a portion of the economic loss experienced.
-These factors create a “protection gap” between the exposure and what is insured, requiring insureds to retain more risk than they would otherwise prefer to do.
-To address these challenges, more organizations are looking to innovative products, such as parametric insurance, as a solution to better address their risk exposures.
+Many organizations express frustration with traditional risk solutions, especially around the often lengthy claims process that may cover only a portion of the economic loss.
+This can create a “protection gap” between the exposure and what is insured, requiring insureds to retain more risk than they would otherwise prefer to do.
+To address these challenges, organizations are increasingly looking to innovative products, such as parametric insurance, as a solution to complement their traditional placements and better address their risk exposures.

 Parametric insurance is an inherently simple solution.
 These policies pay out when a triggering event occurs, as validated by an independent third party, without the need for a claims adjustor.
 In the absence of a dispute, organizations often receive parametric benefits in a matter of weeks, not months or even years, as sometimes can be the case with conventional insurance if there is a claim dispute.
 The payout structure is pre-negotiated and formulaic, determined before the policy is issued.

-Risk managers who understand their total cost of risk can use parametric insurance to make certain uninsurable risks insurable and complement their traditional indemnity programs.
+Risk managers who seek to take control of their risk can use parametric insurance to make certain uninsurable risks insurable and complement their traditional indemnity programs.
 Parametric insurance can help organizations match insurance capital to their specific risk profiles, providing more liquidity exactly when they may need it the most.

 Which Events Are Best Suited for Parametric Insurance?